clinaresl/testbot/README.md

 Linux) and that parses the contents of any text file.
 Testbot is mainly intended to be used for scientific experimentation.

+The following paragraphs provide basic information that introduces the main concepts.
+For a full description refer to the manual.

 It consists of three main components:

 1. Package `autobot`: it provides the main services for programmers to